MariaDB4j/MariaDB4j/README.md

 MariaDB4j was initially developed for use in Mifos, the "Open Source Technology that accelerates Microfinance", see http://mifos.org.
 Coincidentally, OpenMRS the "Open Source Medical Records System" (see http://openmrs.org), another Humanitarian Open Source (HFOSS) project, also uses MariaDB4j (see https://github.com/vorburger/MariaDB4j/pull/1).

-See the [USERS.md](USERS.md) file (also included in each built JAR!) for a list of known users, and please send a PR adding your name to it to show your appreciation for this free project!
+See the [`USERS.md`](USERS.md) file (also included in each built JAR!) for a list of publicly known users.

+Do send a PR adding your name/organization to `USERS.md` to show your appreciation for this free project!

 Maven Plugin Info (mariadb4j-maven-plugin)